 The D (Dominance) style is active and questioning.
 This describes people who are direct, forceful, and outspoken with their opinions.

 The i (Influence) style is active and accepting.
 This describes people who are outgoing, enthusiastic, and lively.

 The S (Steadiness) style is thoughtful and accepting.
 This describes people who are gentle, accommodating, and patient with others’ mistakes.

 The C (Conscientiousness) style is thoughtful and questioning.
 This describes people who are analytical, reserved, and precise.

 In the same way, the D and i styles are distinct, but the space between them on the circle represents an equally distinct set of traits.
-For instance, people with a Di style are more likely than people with the D style to describe themselves as daring and convincing.
+For instance, people with a Di style are more likely than people with a D style to describe themselves as daring and convincing.

-You may also notice that when discussing DiSC, we go out of our way to say “a person with the D style” rather than simply calling someone a “D”.
-This subtle difference in language is meant to mitigate the natural temptation to pigeonhole people.
+You may also notice that when discussing DiSC, we go out of our way to say “a person with the D style” rather than simply calling someone a “D.” This subtle difference in language is meant to mitigate the natural temptation to pigeonhole people.